-Of course, good gal Cassidy (Evigan) wants to do the right thing, whereas ringleader Jessica (Leah Pipes) is all about covering it up.
+Of course, good gal Cassidy (Evigan) wants to do the right thing and ringleader Jessica (Leah Pipes) is all about covering it up.
 Eventually, the rest of the group falls in line with J's way of thinking and the stage is set to see how far the well-off will go to stay well-off.
 Once the body count starts piling up, the "sisters forever" mantra starts to fall apart.

-Evigan has grown up and has that It factor, which any would-be scream queen requires.
-But it's Pipes as Jessica who breaks out as the queen bee.
+Evigan has grown up and has that "it" factor which any would-be scream queen requires.
+But it's Pipes as Jessica who breaks out as the Queen Bee.
 In fact, she may have more hilarious one-liners than Rachel McAdams did in Mean Girls.

 Production-wise, the film earns its R rating with plenty of gore and enough scantily clad gals and guys to fill the best-looking frat party ever.

-The 180—a Second Opinion: This is teen horror with teen humor, and as fun as the ride is, it never transcends the genre.
+The 180—a Second Opinion: This is teen horror with teen humor and as fun as the ride is it never transcends the genre.
 The Ring this ain't.